jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/30_build_custom_model/10_create_training_job.md

 +++
-title = "x.1 SageMaker Training Job"
+title = "x.1 SageMaker Notebooks"
 chapter = true
 weight = 10
 +++

-## x.1 SageMaker Training Job
+## x.1 SageMaker Notebooks

 In this section you will use a Jupyter Notebook to create and execute an Amazon SageMaker Object-Detection Training Job against a pre-labelled image dataset.